johnwargo/johnwargo-static-11ty/src/posts/2023/axios-account-profile-edit-failure.md

   - Stupid Developer Tricks
 ---

-I can't think of any worse way to implement account profile editing than Axios does in their site today:
+I can't think of any worse way to implement account profile editing than Axios does in their site today.

 {% image "src/images/2023/axios-profile-edit.png", "Axios Account Profile Edit", "image-full" %}